microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtMdmWindowInformationProtectionPolicy.md

 Sets the enterprise IP ranges that define the computers in the enterprise network.
 Data that comes from those computers will be considered part of the enterprise and protected.
-These locations will be considered a safe destination for enterprise data to be shared to To construct, see NOTES section for ENTERPRISEIPRANGES properties and create a hash table.
+These locations will be considered a safe destination for enterprise data to be shared to To construct, please use Get-Help -Online and see NOTES section for ENTERPRISEIPRANGES properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphWindowsInformationProtectionIPRangeCollection[]